 Yes, the dry heat makes it just a bit chewier, but it is still plenty tender, and the concentrated flavors, undiluted by the boiling water, make it worth a little extra mastication.
 Best of all, grilled lobster is never mushy as boiled lobster can be.

 This was my favorite method for cooking lobster until I developed an allergy to lobster, shrimp, and crawfish in the '90s.
-So I asked the AmazingRibs.com science advisor, Dr. Greg Blonder if he had a recipe for lobster, and sonofagun, he gave me a refined version of the one I used to cook, loved so much, but never wrote down.
+So I asked the AmazingRibs.com science advisor, Prof. Greg Blonder if he had a recipe for lobster, and sonofagun, he gave me a refined version of the one I used to cook, loved so much, but never wrote down.

-Lobsters sold in the US are usually either cold water or warm water lobsters, and, although they taste similar, there is a big difference.
+Lobsters sold in the US are usually either cold water lobsters or warm water lobsters, and, although they taste similar, there is a big difference.

 Cold water lobsters, also known as Maine lobsters, are dark, usually black or brown, sometimes greenish, with two large front claws (top of the page).
 Most come from Maine but some come from the cool waters further down the coast.

 If you want the succulent claw meat, get fresh, live Maine lobsters which are available all year round.
 Maine lobsters are usually from 1 1/2 to 2 pounds.
 Anything under one pound is illegal.
 A typical 1 1/2 pound lobster will have less than one pound of raw tail and claw meat.
 Occasionally three to four pounders are caught but they usually go to restaurants.
 It takes cold water lobsters seven years to grow to one pound, and three years to add a second pound, so most are 7 to 10 years old.
 Pick an animal that is lively, walking or swimming.
 A listless specimen with a curled tail and meat visible between the tail and the upper thoracic carapace is a bad choice.
 Don't worry if there is a little green algae in the lobster tank.